 Control device monitoring plans (frequencies and parameters) including procedures for pre, during and post rain events including;

-Continuous and automated water quality monitoring (e.g. turbidity) at the inlet and outlet of a minimum of one sediment retention pond within the active earthwork area
+Continuous and automated water quality monitoring (e.g. turbidity) at the inlet and outlet of a minimum of the main sediment retention pond within the active earthwork catchment.

 Additional manual monitoring for all remaining sediment retention ponds and decanting earth bunds.